 Minffordd Path Route Summary

-At around 6 miles, the circular route of the Minffordd Path is one of the shortest routes to the summit of Cadair Idris, but also one with the greatest ascent, at around 907m, although that’s up for debate as various websites report different ascents.
+Approximately six miles long, the Cadair Idris Minffordd Path circular walk is one of the shortest routes to the summit of Cadair Idris, but also one of the hardest, with a total ascent of around 900m.

 |Start/Finish||Dôl Idris Car Park, LL36 9AJ|